Hi! This is Nikki Lyn Pugh, MFA, INHC.

 —– —— ——- ——-

 #1 The year was 1999.
 I was 28 years old and I had just been diagnosed with the autoimmune condition scleroderma.
-I sat in my car reading the little pamphlet that the rheumatologist had given me.
+I sat in my car reading the little pamphlet that the HMO rheumatologist had given me.
 For about ten minutes, I seriously considered filling the prescription for low-dose chemotherapy that would shut down certain parts of my immune system.
 Then a feeling crept over me.
 Something about the doctor’s explanation didn’t feel right.
 Would I be letting my immune system down by putting the part of it that was “not cooperating” to sleep?
 Sitting in that car that afternoon, something inside me knew that there had to be a better way.
 I put the prescription in the glove box and drove back to school.
 I was a public school teacher at the time and my kids were almost done with lunch.

 #2 Fast-forward to roughly a decade later.
-I never took the meds the rheumatologist gave me so long ago.
+I never took the meds the rheumatologist had given me so long ago.
 Instead, I learned about natural medicine and what it could do for me and my situation.
-I had learned a lot about eating healthy, mostly from reading books like Body Ecology by Donna Gates.
+I learned a lot about eating healthy, mostly from reading books like Body Ecology by Donna Gates.
 I was gluten-free by the early 2000’s, although I was still an emotional eater and sugary baked goods, ice cream and candy bars were my go-to weakness when things got stressful (which they often did).
 What’s more, I didn’t know a thing about stress management , including how important it was for someone with an autoimmune condition like me to keep stress responses DOWN.
 Sometimes I took a yoga class and every once in a while, I tried some tai chi.
 That was about it.

 It was at that point that I knew I had to make some major changes in my life.
 I decided that I needed to put my own self-care first!